 How to Make the Best-Ever Infused Summer Fruit Popsicles, to Talking Heads’ Popsicle

-Perfect for a mellow weekend afternoon lounging in tubes, backyard hangouts with friends or swinging in a hammock with a book.
+Infused popsicles are perfect for a mellow weekend afternoon lounging in tubes, backyard hangouts with friends or swinging in a hammock with a book.

 When the weather gets hot — we mean dog days of summer hot — there are a few surefire ways to cool off.
 You can seek shade, drink plenty of water, find a swimming hole, or find a strategic shaded cross-breeze and move as little as possible, to name a few ideas.